Sunday, December 29, 2019

 Review

 Many people know Alfred Hitchcock as he was one of Hollywood's legendary directors and known for being the master of suspense.
 I have not seen his movies, nor did I see his classic TV show.
-I did know his history and saw the references in numerous TV series and others.
+I knew his history and saw the references in numerous TV series and others.
 I remember reading an article about VERTIGO that surpassed Citizen Kane as the best movie.
+I finally got to see the film on Netflix.
+I did notice the influences used in other features, like JawsIt shows that VERTIGO is an influential film.

 Hitchcock has done several movies, but this is no exception.
 The film has a great storyline and several moments that will shock and thrill you.
 I liked how the movie's cinematography had those dolly-zoom shots in some scenes.
 This particular camera angle appeared for the first time in this film to an astonishing effect.
 The performances from James Stewart and Kim Novak were spot-on.
 Stewart was the director's go-to guy and was one of Hitchcock's favourites alongside Cary Grant.